python-needle/needle/README.md

 Example
 -------

-This is what Needle test cases look like:
+This is what a Needle test case looks like:

     from needle.cases import NeedleTestCase